HelinData/SGM_API_Documentation/README.md

    - If no schedule exists, writes the device's default value
    - Never overwrites values set by higher priority mechanisms
    - Maintains values consistent with system intent
+   - value sent is automatically rate limited to match operational requirements

 4. **Implementation Details**:
    - Runs on the edge nodes independently